 The facility was dedicated in 1991.
 Downstairs, the building includes a 1,600-square foot ski room for waxing, maintenance, and storage utilized by our sports on snow programs.
 Upstairs, there is a spacious common room for various activities, including meetings and yoga.
 The facility is rounded out with a complete functional fireplace and kitchen.

-Nestled in the Green Mountains, our campus wouldn’t be complete without a myriad of trails.
-The 30 kilometers of trails are used by our Cross Country, Mountain Biking, and Nordic teams, and they are also open to the public.
+Nestled in the Green Mountains, our 450-acre campus includes 30 kilometers of trails are used by our cross country, mountain biking, and nordic teams.
+They are also open to the public.
 In the winter months, our trails are maintained by state-of-the-art grooming equipment.
-There are various entrances to the trails around campus, including the Warren Chivers Education Center and the Sugar Shack.
+There are various entrances to the trails around campus, including the Warren Chivers Education Center and the Sugar House.
 There is also a 13-station ropes course throughout the wooded area on the perimeter of campus (see Trail Map).

 The Class of ’77 Winter Sports Park was dedicated in honor of the 1977 Vermont Academy ski team.
 It was donated so students could enjoy the perks of winter right on campus.
 The park is complete with a ski slope, rope tow, snowmaking equipment, lighting, and state-of-the-art grooming equipment.
 There are three ski jumps of different sizes that have become a staple of our campus scenery.